-Are your headlight glass blurry and the light has become really bad when you are driving in the dark?
+Are your headlights blurry and the light has become really bad when you are driving in the dark?

-Older cars used glass for the headlight, while newer cars use plastic material.
+Older cars are using glass for the headlight, while newer cars use plastic material.
 The plastic material got a lot of scratches and other damages over the years, which make it blurry.
-In many cases, if the scratches are on the outside of the plastic, you can actually polish it away with a headlight restoration kit by yourself at home instead of replacing the whole headlight.
+In many cases, if the scratches are on the outside of the plastic, you can polish it away with a headlight restoration kit by yourself at home instead of replacing the whole headlight.

 Here is a list of the 5 best headlight restoration kit to buy in 2019.

 Best Headlight Restoration Kit 2019

 1. 3M 39008 Headlight Lens Restoration – Best Budget

 First, on the list, you will find the 3M 39008.
 Why we placed this kit on the top of the list, is because it’s are a really good kit with a low price.
 You will find several different packages to choose from when you come to the product page.
 You can read through the different products to make your choice which kit will fit you the best.

 Overall you will get the most required parts in this kit to do a really good headlight restoration job.
 You will get an adapter to connect your cordless drill to the grids to make the job a lot faster and easier.
 However you can do it by hand also, but it is a lot more time-consuming.
 The negative thing with this kit is that it is not including masking tape and the polish may not be enough for two headlights.
 So if you think of polishing both headlights, my recommendation is to buy two packages if you are going to choose the 39008 kits.